 Secondly, a writer may feel it is preferential to remain in creative control.
 Often in discussions with publishers, creative differences come to the fore resulting in time-consuming back and forth about how best to proceed.
 An author likely may not have the time or desire to engage with such a process.

-In conclusion, Entrepreneur Press is a really solid option for writers working within the business and entrepreneurial genres.
+In conclusion, we would give Entrepreneur Press a 3.5 out of 5 stars.
+It is a really solid option for writers working within the business and entrepreneurial genres.
 They have a level of expertise and insight into this field that would put any writer in good stead if they were to work with them.

 But the length of the submission process combined with the ease of self-publishing nowadays may make it more appealing for a writer to pursue this route instead.